phast184/link-checker-tool/README.md

 # link-checker-tool
-A simple CLI used to check whether an URL is available
+This tool is used to check whether an URL is available or not.